 - Spend time with good friends who will hug you and feed you nourishing food.
 You might want to avoid being alone for a while

 - Communicate, talk it out, particularly with a therapist.
-You need someone who will really listen, and not interrupt or just wait to tell you their own heartbreaking experience, or minimise it, offer sympathy that makes you feel worse, or false cheeriness as in "think of all the good things you’ve got!"
+You need someone who will really listen, and not interrupt or just wait to tell you their own experience of a heartbreak experience, or minimise it, offer sympathy that makes you feel worse, or false cheeriness as in “think of all the good things you’ve got!”
 Don’t expect friends to be your therapists.

 Stage two: Reflection

 - Have you experienced many previous losses?
 Unresolved grief can accumulate and become more painful.
 If you’ve never experienced this level of pain before, some of these coping skills are needed.